KatherineMichel/the-global-united-methodist-church-reimagined/user_stories_and_personas.md

-# Personas and Use Cases
+# User Stories and Personas

 ## User Story 1: Logging in to use profile, Bible, marketplace, UMC portal content